JuliaStats/Distances.jl/README.md

-`Metric` do not completely follow the definition in mathematics as they do not require the "distance" to be able to distinguish between points: for these types `x != y` does not imply that `d(x, y) != 0` in general compared to the mathematical definition of semi-metric and metric, as this property do not change computations in practice.
+`Metric` do not completely follow the definition in mathematics as they do not require the "distance" to be able to distinguish between points: for these types `x != y` does not imply that `d(x, y) != 0` in general compared to the mathematical definition of semi-metric and metric, as this property does not change computations in practice.

 Each distance corresponds to a distance type.
 The type name and the corresponding mathematical definitions of the distances are listed in the following table.